 Sec.
-6.4.2 - District Specific Development Standards
+6.4.2 - Residential District/PUD Specific Development Standards

 - A. The following development standards shall apply to all residential districts and residential pods of planned development districts: - 1.
-The minimum dwelling unit size shall be that as determined by federal, state or local building code. - 2.
-For single-family and two-family residential lots, impervious surfaces shall include buildings, driveways, walkways, patios, pool aprons and other approved structures/surfaces.
-The front yard, defined as all area from the front setback line of the structure to property line, shall not exceed 50% impervious area. - 3.
-Above-ground pools are not permitted.
-Certain circumstances may be eligible for consideration of a Reasonable Accommodation and shall comply with the Article 5 of the LDR. - 4.
+The minimum dwelling unit size shall be as determined by Federal, State, or local building code/regulations. - 2.
+For single-family and two (2)-family residential lots, impervious surfaces shall include buildings, driveways, walkways, patios, pool aprons and other approved structures/surfaces.
+The front yard, defined as all area from the front property line to the setback line of the structure, shall not exceed 50% impervious area. - 3.
+Above-ground pools are not permitted. - 4.
 Basketball hoops may be portable in nature or permanently installed on a residential lot.
 The following regulations shall apply: - a.
 Backboards and hoops shall be mounted on a freestanding pole only and shall not be mounted on a wall or roof of a building; - b.
-Backboards and hoops shall be located at least 15 feet from the front property line and three (3) feet from the side property line; - Backboards and poles on which they are mounted shall not exceed 14 feet in height measured from the grade level at the closest point at the front property line or roadway, whichever is closest to the front plane of the home; - d.
-Backboards and poles shall not be painted or altered from the original manufactures finish or appearance, - e.
+Backboards and hoops shall be located at least 15 feet from the front property line and three (3) feet from the side property line; - c.
+Backboards, and the poles on which it is mounted, shall not exceed 14-feet in height, measured from the grade level at the closest point to the front property line or roadway, whichever is closest to the front plane of the home; - d.
+Backboards and poles shall not be painted or altered from the original manufacturer's finish or appearance; and - e.
 Portable basketball hoops shall not be placed in/on the street or sidewalk.
-They shall not exceed the regulations of permanent basketball hoops and may be subject to other regulations as provided in the LDR or Code of Ordinances.
+They shall not exceed the regulations of permanent basketball hoops and may be subject to other regulations as provided in the LDR or Code of Ordinances. - 5.
+All play equipment or playhouses that exceed 10 feet in height and 120 square feet shall match the colors and materials of the principal structure. - 6.
+Prefabricated sheds shall meet the following criteria:

-- 5. All play equipment or play houses that exceed ten (10) feet in height and 120 square feet shall match the colors and materials of the principal structure. - 6.
-Prefabricated sheds shall meet the following criteria: - a.
+- a.
 Shall be visually screened from adjacent properties; - b.
 Shall be finished to match the principal structure or be a neutral color; and - c.
 Shall not exceed 120 square feet in area or eight (8) feet in height.
 Any prefabricated shed that exceeds this shall be considered an accessory structure and shall meet all accessory structure regulations. - d.
-One (1) shed shall be permitted on properties up to one (1) acre is size.
+One (1) shed shall be permitted on properties up to one (1) acre in size.
 Two (2) sheds shall be permitted on properties greater than one (1) acre in size. - 7.
 Screen enclosures shall comply with the following standards: - a.
 Screen enclosures may be roofed with a screened roof or solid roof.
 Property development regulations vary based on the type of roof covering. - b.
-Setbacks shall be measured from the property line of the dwelling to the closest edge of the screen enclosure.
+Setbacks shall be measured from the property line of the lot to the closest edge of the screen enclosure.
 Setbacks shall be as follows: